Spider-Man: No Way Home (soundtrack): Reception

 In 2025, Lisa Laman of ComicBook.com listed the Spider-Man: No Way Home soundtrack as one of Giacchino's five best scores and especially praised Giacchinos intertwining of pre-existing Spider-Man musical motifs into his new compositions.
+Filmtracks.com gave the score a mixed review, judging the handling of the pre-existing material "proficient, but not spectacular", the new thematic material "opaque", and the mix "disengaged".

 Additional music

 Several songs are featured in the film that are absent from the soundtrack album, including "I Zimbra" by Talking Heads, "Native New Yorker" by Odyssey, "Scraper" by Liquid Liquid, "No Sleep 'Til Brooklyn" by Beastie Boys, "Concerto for 2 Violins in G major, RV 516" by Antonio Vivaldi, "Deck the Halls" by Thomas Oliphant, and "The Magic Number" by De La Soul.
 "Bailando Cumbia" by Danny Osuna is featured in the mid-credits scene.